 What is the Alpha-1 Canadian Registry?

 The Canadian Registry was established by Dr. Ken Chapman in 1999 to facilitate research initiatives and promote the development of treatment for alpha-1.
 Physicians use the registry to track patient progress, which is important for improving the quality of life for those living with this condition.

 What are the benefits?

-- Opportunity to participate in clinical trials for new treatments
+Opportunity to participate in clinical trials for new treatments

-- Access to experts in alpha-1 clinical care through participation in clinical trials
+Access to experts in alpha-1 clinical care through participation in clinical trials

-- Access to up to date information on research advances, treatment options, and events
+Access to up to date information on research advances, treatment options, and events